scikit-build/scikit-build-core/docs/configuration.md

 ## Verbosity

-You can increase the verbosity of the build with two settings - `cmake.verbose` is a shortcut for verbose build output, and logging.level controls scikit-build-core's internal logging.
+You can increase the verbosity of the build with two settings - `build.verbose` is a shortcut for verbose build output, and `logging.level` controls scikit-build-core's internal logging.
 An example (with all configuration styles) of setting both is: